juancarlosjr97/codespaces-git-playground/README.md

 ### Running Python script

-Execute the script below script to run the Python code located in [`main.py`](./src/main.py):
+Execute the below script to run the Python code located in [`main.py`](./src/main.py):

 ```bash
 python -m src.main
 ```

-Upon successful execution, the script will return: `Congratulations, you are running the a python script from a GitHub Codespace environment.
+Upon successful execution, the script will return: `Congratulations, you are running the python script from a GitHub Codespace environment.
 Now, it is 29-01-2024 22:29 and time for further development.`

 Please note that the date and time will vary depending on when the script is run.

 ### Updating the Script

 1. Open the python file located on `./src/main.py`
 2. Update the line [6](./src/main.py#6) by updating the `strftime` to `%d-%m-%Y %H:%M:%S`.
-This update will make the date formatted to return the seconds.
+This update will format the date to include seconds.
 3. Run the Python script again and should return the date as string with seconds.
 For example, `29-01-2024 22:35:35`.

 Congratulations, you have updated the python script!